Frequently Asked Questions

 Will WaterSums work with my EPANET network files?

 Yes.
-WaterSums imports EPANET network files or import files through opening the files or simply dropping them on the WaterSums project tree.
-It couldn't be easier than that!
+WaterSums imports EPANET network files (.NET) or input files (.INP) through opening the files or simply dropping them on the WaterSums project tree.
+It couldn’t be easier than that!

 Comparing with other tools